UMD Swenson Col of Sci & Eng

 - The second project involves development of a modeling framework for the St Louis Estuary/Duluth Harbor/Lake Superior coupled system, and development of a hydrodynamic modeling platform within which to study circulation, thermal structure, and the interaction of these distinct water bodies.
-This work will take on two primary forms: first, a nowcasting system which will acquire real-time meteorological data and provide real-time predictions of current conditions; second, a scenario-based modeling environment within which researchers in the St. Louis Estuary/Lake Superior community can test hypotheses as they pertain to physical characteristics of the system.
-This project has expanded during 2016 due to new funding and two new collaborations, one in Duluth to examine flushing mechanisms for small side-bays in the St. Louis Estuary, and one with a University of Minnesota Twin Cities researchers to characterize the fate of wastewater effluent.
+This work takes on two primary forms: first, a nowcasting system which will acquire real-time meteorological data and provide real-time predictions of current conditions; second, a scenario-based modeling environment within which researchers in the St. Louis Estuary/Lake Superior community can test hypotheses as they pertain to physical characteristics of the system.
+This project has expanded since 2016 due to new funding and two new collaborations, one in Duluth to examine flushing mechanisms for small side-bays in the St. Louis Estuary, and one with a University of Minnesota Twin Cities researcher to characterize the fate of wastewater effluent.

 Professor Jay Austin